App Walkthrough – The How, Why, What, and Everything In Between

 Send contextual in-app messages to highlight a new or existing low-adaption app feature to the users.
 This will reduce app-nesia and increase repeat app usage.

 Utilize contextual walkthroughs to display tips in the form of instructional overlays and coach marks.
-It will guide action-driven users to learn the app swiftly on the go.
+Guide action-driven users to learn the app swiftly on the go.
 Utilizing push notification tools can help deliver these tips effectively.

 3. Customize User Journey And Direct Users Towards Conversion